The link between ED and heart disease

 WHAT’S GOOD FOR YOUR HEART IS GOOD FOR YOUR PENIS

 The blood supply to your penis starts in your heart and flows through arteries in the belly to even smaller arteries that branch off to carry blood into the penis.
 With sexual stimulation, these blood vessels need to rapidly increase blood flow.
 If these blood vessels are blocked (atherosclerosis) by coronary artery disease, you may not be able to achieve or maintain an erection1.

-ED and heart disease are considered two signs of the same disease process.
-The smaller arteries in the penis are affected by atherosclerosis sooner, perhaps three or more years before they cause heart disease symptoms1.
-A large international study found that men with ED were more likely to die from heart causes; have a heart attack, stroke or be admitted to the hospital with heart failure than men with no or mild ED2.
+Impotence and heart disease are considered two signs of the same disease process.
+The smaller arteries in the penis are affected by atherosclerosis sooner, possibly as early as three or more years they cause heart disease symptoms.
+A large international study found that men with ED were more likely to die from heart causes; suffering a heart attack, stroke, or be hospitalized with heart failure than men with no or mild ED.